 Funding for additional treatments outside the prioritisation process can only be done by reducing the funding that is available for other established treatments.
 There is not an allocated separate budget to meet the costs of providing treatments agreed through the IFR process.
 It is because of this that very careful consideration is required before the decision is taken to fund a treatment for an individual that is not usually available.

-Below you can find the NHS Clinical Commissioning Groups in Norfolk and Waveney's policy and supporting information on the IFR process.
+NHS Clinical Commissioning Groups in Norfolk and Waveney are available on the Knowledge Management website.